bevy-cheatbook/bevy-cheatbook/src/contributing.md

 Code in other sections, however, should aim to "look realistic", as to illustrate what the feature might actually be used for.

-If you are writing text for the book, follow these guidelines to avoid the need for edits to your PRs and get them merged more easily:

- - Reduce verbosity.
-Try to get the point across with simpler code and explanations.
-   - "Perfection is achieved not when there is nothing more to add, but when there is nothing more to remove."
+Aim for simplicity and minimalism.
+Do not include things irrelevant to getting the point across.
+"Perfection is achieved not when there is nothing more to add, but when there is nothing more to remove."

- - Avoid repeating information found elsewhere in the book.
- - Don't forget to point out gotchas, workarounds, and other relevant practical considerations.
- - Make it easy to read:
-   - Try to cover all important information without wordy explanations.
-   - Prefer simple English with short sentences.
- - Use the most common/standard terminology and keywords, to make things easy to find.
-   - Don't come up with new/extra terminology of your own.
+Try to use the most common/standard terminology and keywords, to make things easy to find.
+Don't come up with new/extra terminology of your own.

- - Avoid information overload
-   - Cover advanced usage separately from the basics.
-   - Prefer showing related features in a single code snippet (when not confusing).
-Avoid repeated/similar snippets.
- - Avoid long lines of code, to keep it readable on small screens.
+Avoid long lines of code, to keep it readable on small screens.